dmitrymarokhonov/js-and-aq-testable-web-application/my-movies/README.md

  userScore: 10.0,
 }
 ```
+Set the type of the state to be IMovie.

 Step 5.
 Create handleAddMovie that takes event: React.FormEvent<HTMLFormElement>.
 Call event.preventDefault() and then onSubmit(movieDetails).
 At last call onClose, so that the dialog closes after submission.